 About Greek Alcohol

-Greek alcohol is a popular part of the culture – whenever you stop by a taverna for dinner with family and friends, you will note that people often purchase jugs of wine and carafes of ouzo for sharing.
-Something that I really like about the way that alcohol is enjoyed in Greece is how the locals don’t make drinking the focal point of their night (unlike a lot of us Brits).
+Greek alcohol is a popular part of the culture.
+Whenever you stop by a taverna for dinner with family and friends, you will note that people often purchase jugs of wine and carafes of ouzo for sharing.

-Greek alcohol is generally pretty strong, but it is sipped and enjoyed while watching live music and conversing with friends, rather than consumed in mass.
+Greek alcohol is generally pretty strong.
+However, it is sipped and enjoyed while watching live music and conversing with friends.

 Types of Greek Alcohol to Try